 Use: egg, bean, vegetable, potato, and rice dishes.

-Another root spice that can be used in either powdered for root form.
+Another root spice can be used in either powdered or root form.
 It has been used as a dye due to its bright yellow color, as a flavoring in food, and as a supplement for inflammation among other health conditions.
 The primary active ingredient for health benefits in Turmeric is curcumin.
 7

 Use: spice mix for meat or BBQ rub, ingredient for homemade salad dressings or marinades.

-There many more spices used in the cooking of Mediterranean meals.
+There are many more spices used in the cooking of Mediterranean meals.
 These are just a handful of spices and herbs each one has incredible benefits.
-As we name more you will understand how wonderful this culture and the meals they make.
+As we name more you will understand how wonderful this culture is and the meals they make.

 When you see these health benefits, the thing to remember is that adding these Mediterranean spices to one dish or eating them for a short period of time will not allow you to reap these health improvements.
 The key is to include them regularly as part of the Mediterranean Diet.